CM4all/beng-proxy/doc/translation.rst

   it at the specified path into the container.
-Once the first process connects to this socket, :program:`beng-proxy` sends a request to the translation server echoing just this packet; its response may contain ``EXECUTE``, describing a process to be spawned which starts with the listener socket on stdin.
+Once the first process connects to this socket, :program:`beng-proxy` sends a request to the translation server echoing just this packet; its response may contain one of:

+  - ``STATUS``: an error condition.

+  - ``EXECUTE``: a process to be spawned which starts with the listener socket on stdin.

+  - ``ACCEPT_HTTP``: create a transient HTTP listener which receives HTTP requests from the child process; a ``LISTENER_TAG`` packet may be present which will be echoed on all translation requests for this listener.

   The payload is the socket path inside the new mount namespace.
   After the socket path, a null byte may follow with opaque data which